laravel/docs/cashier-paddle.md

         return view('billing', ['checkout' => $checkout]);
     });

 In the example above, the customer will have two prices attached to their `default` subscription.
 Both prices will be charged on their respective billing intervals.
-If necessary, you use a key/value approach to indicate a specific quantity for each price.
-Simply define the price ID as the key and the quantity as the value:
+If necessary, you may pass an associative array of key / value pairs to indicate a specific quantity for each price:

     $user = User::find(1);

     $checkout = $user->subscribe('default', ['price_monthly', ['price_chat' => 5]]);

-If you would like to add another price to an existing subscription, you may must use the subscription's `swap` method and add the current used prices as well.
-Also don't forget to set the current quantities on original prices:
+If you would like to add another price to an existing subscription, you must use the subscription's `swap` method.
+When invoking the `swap` method, you should also include the subscription's current prices and quantities as well:

     $user = User::find(1);

     $user->subscription()->swap(['price_chat', ['price_original' => 2]]);

-The example above will add the new price and the customer will be billed for it on their next billing cycle.
+The example above will add the new price, but the customer will not be billed for it until their next billing cycle.
 If you would like to bill the customer immediately you may use the `swapAndInvoice` method:

     $user->subscription()->swapAndInvoice(['price_chat', ['price_original' => 2]]);